 Omega-3 Index Calculator

 Top!!!
-You have taken the Omega-3 Self-Test and received the lab result.
+You took the Omega-3 Self-Test and received the lab result.

 Use the calculator below to easily enter your current and desired omega-3 index.